17twenty/color/README.md

 // Underlined "panic:" with then normal "rip". color.Printf("%h[underline]panic:%r rip\n")

-// The following use 256 color attributes.
-// See godoc for more information on 256 colors.

-// "panic:" with a green foreground then normal "rip". color.Printf("%h[fg2]panic:%r rip\n")
+// "panic:" using color 83 as the foreground then normal "rip". color.Printf("%h[fg83]panic:%r rip\n")

-// "panic:" with a bright green background then normal "rip". color.Printf("%h[bg10]panic:%r rip\n")
+// "panic:" using color 158 as the background then normal "rip". color.Printf("%h[bg158]panic:%r rip\n")
 ```

 ### Mixing Attributes